osr1-cdc/curly-lamp/README.md

    c. automated aggregation is implemented based on the `extended_lineage` field in `sc2_src.pangolin`.
 This only works when custom lineage option is NOT used and nextclade_pango option is NOT used. lineage aggregation results can be checked in the following files:
       - `lineage_aggregation_summary...` list the aggregation done before the actuall weighting and modeling processes.
+         - In Run2, lineages in voc2 (voc2_auto and voc2_additional) should not be aggregated to parental lineages.
+         - In Run2, Lineages (`original` column) that are not in voc2 should be aggregated to the closest parent lineages (`aggregated` column) which are included in voc2.
+         - In Run1, Lineages (`original` column) that are not in voc1 should be aggregated to the closest parent lineages (`aggregated` column) which are included in voc1.
       - `agg_var_mat...` lists the aggregation done after the nowcast modeling processes are finished in Run2, to aggregate variants in voc2 but not in voc1 to their parental lineages in voc1, and generate the nowcast results for Run 1.
+         - Cells with the value `1` means the lineage in the corresponding column name is aggregated to the corresponding row lineage.

 9. Backup the code that was used for a production run to the git repository
    ```bash